Daddy2054/full2/docs/Pipeline_description.md

 Config file _.circleci/config.yml_ explain how pipeline in working.

-1. Push your commit to Github dev branch of your project
+1. Dev: Push your commit to Github dev branch(or other) of your project

-2. Merge dev branch with main branch
+2. Dev: Merge dev branch with main branch

-3. This will activate CircleCi pipeline process
+3. CircleCi: This will activate CircleCi pipeline process

-4. The docker container with Node v16 will be installed
+4. CircleCi: The docker container with Node v16 will be installed

-5. The complete main branch will be dowloaded from Github
+5. CircleCi: The complete main branch will be dowloaded from Github

-6. The commands from root package.json file will be executed
+6. CircleCi: The commands from root package.json file will be executed

-7. Install packages, compiling/transpiling/building
+7. CircleCi: Install packages, compiling/transpiling/building

-8. If result is ok, pipeline is put on hold until manual click on button Approval
+8. CircleCi: If result is ok, pipeline is put on hold until manual click on button Approval

-9. Only when approved, pipeline will execute step "deploy" according to package.json
+9. Dev: Only when approved,

+10. CircleCi: Pipeline will execute step "deploy" according to package.json

-10. in this step, after installing Command Line Interfaces, actual uploading to AWS cloud is processed.
+11. CircleCi: In this step, after installing Command Line Interfaces, actual uploading to AWS cloud is processed.

 ## How to replicate
-The project's tree do not include submodules. two main parts are in the main repo.
+The project's tree do not include submodules. two main parts are in the monorepo.

 1. Clone repository https://github.com/Daddy2054/full2.1.git

-2. Connect it via "Set up Project" in CircleCI
+2. Connect your repo via "Set up Project" in CircleCI

-3. Create a PostgreSQL instance in AWS RDS service (very expensive!!!),
+3. Create a PostgreSQL instance in AWS RDS service

 4. Change Connectivity & security/Security/VPC security groups/Security group default/Inbound rules/source to 0.0.0.0/0